wilmer88/go_downLoadCheck/README.md

 - if needed edit module declaration with the hosting root source code. mine is github and looks like this `module github.com/wilmer88/go_downLoadCheck` `go1.20` this will organize project/source code in the disired root repository
 - to run program. with the go.mod file module declaration run `go run [source code hosting path]` or ` go run .` with out  executable file
+- to run executable file run ` "file name.exe" ` in the terminal/ command prompt (make sure your not in git bash) of your code editor in the correct directory/root of project

 > creating models
 - in root of project creat a folder with the name of models